 Syntax Element Description COMPRESSED Enables binary compression.
 RMAN compresses the data written into the backup set to reduce the overall size of the backup set.
 All backups that create backup sets can create compressed backup sets.
 Restoring compressed backup sets is no different from restoring uncompressed backup sets.
 RMAN applies a binary compression algorithm as it writes data to backup sets.
 This compression is similar to the compression provided by many media manager vendors.
 When backing up to a locally attached tape device, compression provided by the media management vendor is usually preferable to the binary compression provided by BACKUP AS COMPRESSED BACKUPSET.
 Therefore, use uncompressed backup sets and turn on the compression provided by the media management vendor when backing up to locally attached tape devices.
 You should not use RMAN binary compression and media manager compression together.
 Some CPU overhead is associated with compressing backup sets.
 If the target database is running at or near its maximum load, then you may find the overhead unacceptable.
 In most other circumstances, compressing backup sets saves enough disk space to be worth the CPU overhead.
 AS COPY Creates image copies (rather than backup sets).
 An image copy is a byte-for-byte identical copy of the original file.
-You can create image copy backups of datafiles, datafile copies, and archived redo log files.
+You can create image copy backups of data files, data file copies, and archived redo log files.
 Image copy files can only exist on disk.
 When using incrementally updated backups, the level 0 incremental must be an image copy backup.
 By default, BACKUP generates backup sets.
 You can change the default backup type for disk backups to image copies using the CONFIGURE DEVICE TYPE BACKUP TYPE TO COPY command.
 RMAN chooses a location for the copy according to the following rules, listed in order of precedence: 1.
 FORMAT specified on BACKUP command for the object being backed up 2.
 FORMAT specified for the BACKUP command 3. fileNameConversionSpec setting for BACKUP command 4.
 CONFIGURE CHANNEL integer FORMAT 5.
 CONFIGURE CHANNEL DEVICE TYPE FORMAT 6.
-Platform-specific default FORMAT (which includes a %U for generating a unique filename) You can create and restore image copy backups with RMAN or use a native operating system command for copying files.
+Platform-specific default FORMAT (which includes a %U for generating a unique file name) You can create and restore image copy backups with RMAN or use a native operating system command for copying files.
 When you use RMAN, copies are recorded in the RMAN repository and are more easily available for use in restore and recovery.
 Otherwise, you must use the CATALOG command to add the user-managed copies to the RMAN repository so that RMAN can use them.
-You cannot make a copy of a backup set, although you can make an image copy of an image copy.
-To back up a backup set, use BACKUD BACKUDSET copyOfSpec of an image copy.
-To back up a backup set, use BACKUP BACKUPSET.